jiivari/api-template/README.md

 2. replace [APIKEY] with your api_key variable.
 3. save file
 4. start the service with command "npm start"
+5. Check the "uri" for correct watson gateway "gateway-a" or something else depending on your bluemix platform...
-5. open browser and type in address "http://localhost:3000/api/simpleget" or use POSTMAN with method GET to same uri.
+6. open browser and type in address "http://localhost:3000/api/simpleget" or use POSTMAN with method GET to same uri.

 **/api/oauthget**
 GET method to invoke twitter api with OAuth authentication.
 Requires Oauth Authentication key from Twitter. (https://developer.twitter.com)